OpenKH/OpenKh/docs/kh2/file/type/areadata.md

 #### Unknown1d

 Determines Sora and the party's stats upon entering the room.
 The game will only check if Sora is using a form or summon when entering a room.
 Healing will refill items and reverting will refill Sora's drive gauge.
-Multiple values can be entered.

 | Value | Description
 |-------|-------------